-- Pupils take part in a conscience alley to advise Juliet what she should do about Romeo when she has found out about his crime and her cousin's death. - Explain that Juliet faces a decision either to choose her family and Paris (her father's choice) as her husband or to choose Romeo and find a way to be with him away from Verona. - Ask children to work in pairs to provide advice to Juliet.
-Either she should choose her family or Romeo. - They must justify their decision with reference to the text or with reference to their own moral viewpoint. - Justification is essential so therefore ask the children to practise doing this with their viewpoint, with their partner. - The teacher should then play the part of Juliet. - Pupils who think that she should choose her new husband should stand on one side. - Pupils who think that she should choose her family should stand on the other side. - As you move along the tunnel, pause at every point and listen to the justifications from left and right. - It is vital that this is done slowly so that every point and justification is heard (otherwise this can be a very noisy and unproductive exercise!)
+- Pupils take part in a conscience alley to advise Beatrice what she should do about Claudio when he has shamed her cousin so publicly. - Explain that Beatrice faces a decision -to ask Benedick to help her or not. - Ask children to work in pairs to provide advice to Beatrice.
+Either she should get Benedick involved or not. - They must justify their decision with reference to the text or with reference to their own moral viewpoint. - Justification is essential so therefore ask the children to practise doing this with their viewpoint, with their partner. - The teacher should then play the part of Beatrice. - All those children who think that she should ask Benedick should stand on one side. - All those children who think that she should not should stand on the other side. - As the teacher moves along the tunnel, they should pause at every point and listen to the justifications from their left and right. - It is vital that this is done slowly so that every point and justification is heard (otherwise this can be a very noisy and unproductive exercise!)

-Written Follow up Children write a balanced argument giving both viewpoints to Juliet.
+Written Follow Up Children write a balanced argument giving both viewpoints to Beatrice.
 The Resources section contains Sentence starters (balanced and persuasive arguments).